Clinton impeachment figure makes return in Trump sequel

 It was indeed the same person, providing fresh evidence that creatures of the city’s storied lawmaking-and-lobbying circuit sometimes survive and thrive after political deaths.

-In Livingston’s case, the former chairman of the Ways & Means Committee built his House connections into a lobbying practice over two decades that brought in as much as $11 million in its banner year, 2006, according to OpenSecrets.org.
+In Livingston’s case, the former chairman of the Appropriations Committee built his House connections into a lobbying practice over two decades that brought in as much as $11 million in its banner year, 2006, according to OpenSecrets.org.
 The Livingston Group, roughly five blocks south of the Capitol, also had foreign clients that included two Ukrainian companies.

 Foreign Service officer Catherine Croft testified in a statement provided Wednesday to the House Intelligence Committee that during her stint at the National Security Council between mid-2017 and mid-2018, Livingston, now 76, repeatedly suggested that Yovanovitch be fired.

-Note: This story has been corrected to show that Livingston was chairman of the Appropriations Committee, not the Ways and Means Committee.